 Sand dollars are also very popular in Florida.
 However please be careful.
 If you find a sand dollar in the water that is alive please put it back.
 It is not permitted to remove live animals from the habitat.

 Other shells that you will come across are Junonia Shells (now quite rare), coquina shells and worm shells just to name a few.

-With miles of coastline this list is only just a handful of the the beaches in Florida with the best seashells.
+With miles of coastline this list is only just a handful of the best seashell beaches in Florida.
 We put together a map below to help you plan your trip and visits.

 Map of the Best Shelling Beaches in Florida

 Florida is home to some of the most stunning beaches in the country.
 From white sand and clear blue waters to crashing waves and rhythmic sounds, beaches in Florida are a great way to relax and enjoy nature.